hereelabs/2012studio/README.md

 # 2012-ROBLOX

 2012 ROBLOX that allows Hosting, Joining, and map development.
-This is a Novetus addon, checkc out Novetus at http://bitl.itch.io/Novetus
+This is a Novetus addon, check out Novetus at http://bitl.itch.io/Novetus

 # How to Install